-The Thinkers50 European Business Forum is the premier event for business leaders in Europe, bringing them together with the world’s best business thinkers, and their new ideas.
+The Thinkers50 European Business Forum is the premier event for business leaders in Europe, bringing them together with the world’s best business gurus from the top business schools.

 Go shopping in Shanghai, and stores are unlikely to accept your cash or cards, instead expecting you to buzz their QR code with your mobile phone.
 Sit down in a Dalian Wanda movie theatre and you are invited to immerse yourself in the story with your VR headset.
 Anything you need at home in Jakarta, just click on Go-Jek, and it will deliver it in minutes.
 Look at the leaders like Jack Ma or Ratan Tata, their business philosophy and leaderships styles are more purposeful, holistic and inspiring.

-This is not about “let’s go to China” … this is about bringing the best new practices from across Asia, to Europe’s businesses … to think different and better.
+This is not about “let’s go to China” … this is about bringing the best new practices from other places, to Europe’s businesses … to think different and better.

 We’re delighted that we will be joined for a unique event by global experts including: